RULES

 • “Attack to hand, parried with thrust to mask, afterblow cut to leg.
 3 points to 2, overall 1 point.”

 Whilst we most certainly do not encourage matches to be silent (the aim of Ecky Thump! is for everyone to have fun) we take a dim view of people abusing the notion of “cornering” and using it as an excuse to berate, chastise, insult or intimidate fencers from opposing clubs.
 Offenders will be asked to leave the event immediately.
-We also will not tolerate Muay Thai style hissing/exhaling/audibily “scoring” your own clubmates “hits” on an opposing fencer in order to maximise the chances that referees and judges pick up on your clubmates strikes and ignore your opponents.
+We also will not tolerate Muay Thai style hissing/exhaling/audibily “scoring” your own clubmates “hits” on an opposing fencer in order to maximise the chances that referees pick up on your clubmates strikes and ignore your opponents.

-Anything that aims to intimidate fencers, spectactors, judges, or referees at the event will result in immediate dismissal.
-Anything that attempts to distort a judge or referees perception of the bout will result in immediate dismissal.
+Anything that aims to intimidate fencers, spectactors, or referees at the event will result in immediate dismissal.
+Anything that attempts to distort a referees perception of the bout will result in immediate dismissal.
 Anyone who steps up to compete is worthy of respect and we expect the fencing AND spectating to be friendly, inclusive and good natured.

 Grappling